github/teach.github.com/README.md

 Help Us Improve These Materials
 ---------------------------------------
 We're always looking for contributions to improve these materials.
 If you have corrections, polish, or materials contributions, please submit them via a [Pull Request](https://help.github.com/articles/using-pull-requests).
 If your contribution is larger than a syntax fix or sentence re-wording, please initiate a discussion via a new Issue (type `c` after switching focus to the [Issues](https://github.com/github/teach.github.com/issues) tab) so we can help guide your contribution to the right location in the materials.
+In the highly unlikely case you merely want to rant or denigrate our open materials, please resist that urge and turn that energy into a world-benefitting contribution.

 Materials Format
 ---------------------------------------